WebexCC-SA/LAB-1251/docs/lab03_Users.md

 # Lab 3 - Users

-In this lab, you will learn how to create users, assign licenses, and assign extensions to users manually and in bulk.
+In this lab, you will learn how to assign licenses, and assign extensions to users manually and in bulk.

 - Paw Pet Supply Solutions desire their telephone system configured in a certain way:

-    * 16 users with webex calling professional license distributed in both locations
+    * 8 users with webex calling professional license

 ## Login Credentials